Ghost9188/learngit/readme.txt

 Git is a distributed version conreol system.
-Git is a control system.
+Git is a free software distributed under the GPL.